jespertjarnfors/freshfinds-frontend/README.md

 ### License

-"This project is licensed under the MIT License - see the LICENSE.md file for details."
+"This project is licensed under the MIT License."

 **Acknowledgments**

-I would like to thank Mirza Arshad and Willy Erlemann for their with this project.
+I would like to thank Mirza Arshad and Willy Erlemann for their support with this project.